 When I built my super fast workstation computer in October, I got it a clean new keyboard that matched the rest of my arsenal of electronic products adorned with the logo of Redmond, Washington’s finest company.
 It was a Microsoft Wired Keyboard 200: a classic—dare I say iconic—keyboard, the type that features 104 keys that are predictably and ergonomically laid out and has three LEDs to indicate the status of number lock, caps lock, and scroll lock.
-These mechanical keyboards are generally designed to have quiet typing keys with the perfect amount of travel and force required to depress a key, and it is wired so it never needs battery replacement nor has any key lag or latency problems.
 The cost was also nominal: less than $13 on eBay.
 In other words, this was a virtually perfect keyboard.
 Except…

 The keyboard seemed to randomly disconnect and reconnect throughout the day without rhyme or reason.
 And it was driving me bonkers.